Co-founder at Movinhand & Enrollhand

 - They’re not sure if they want to send their kids to daycare?
 Show them a blog post highlighting the social, economic, and academic benefits.

-- Parents have questions?
+- Parents have questions about security, cleanliness, staff quality and more?
 Make sure you reply ASAP.

-- Your students gave an amazing theater performance in class?
-Upload their photos on your school’s Facebook page!
+gavean amazing theater performance in class?
+Upload their photos to your school’s Facebook page!

 Although the journey is not always a straight path, we’ll show you a way to lead that path directly to your daycare.
 A marketing funnel which guides parents from complete strangers to paying clients.
 Keep in mind that at every stage, you are nurturing your relationship with prospective families.
 There’s no silver bullet.
 It’s a natural progression.
 The sum of many parts which eventually lead to an enrollment.
 We will take you through every stage of the selection journey.
 Most importantly, we’ll provide the ultimate plan of action for each step.
 Let’s begin!